RoxieBethyl/Computer-Modelling/ex1-s1967975/README.txt

 Name: Blythe Fernandes
 UNN number: s1967975

-The files contained in this folder with their file extentsion are listed below:
+The files contained in this folder with their file extensions are listed below:
 -  vectors.py
 -  vector_tester.py
 -  numpy_tester.py